williamtrang/VaCe/README.md

 | src   | Contains our Python scripts        |

 ## Installation
 To get started, run the following code to create the environment.
-Run this any time you want to use the tool!
+Make sure to activate the environment every time before using the tool.

 ```
 git clone